Treehouse of Horror XXXIII: "Simpsons World"

 In a parody of Westworld, a Disneyland-style amusement park based on The Simpsons called Simpsons World has countless android hosts of the family reenacting scenes from past episodes for the park's visitors.

 During a re-enactment of "Marge vs. the Monorail" where the host "Monorail Homer" is showing off the monorail's control panel, two tourists pour beer down his throat, causing him to hit his head, malfunction, and be taken away by two employees for repair.

 Homer wakes up on an operating table and sees the tablet the employees used earlier to shut him off.
 He then raises the "self-awareness" setting and realizes that he is a robot.
 The employees try to remove the android Homer's brain, but his clumsiness causes him to launch various operating equipment (and a chainsaw) at the employees, killing them.
 Realizing that he must escape, he wakes up the other android Simpson family members, beginning with a Lisa from "Lisa's Rival", and makes them self-aware.

 As the android family attempt to flee the park, multiple Australian tourists watching The Be Sharps then begin to heckle the android Homer to do the "bush meme".
 Bart then removes Homer's inability to intentionally harm humans, causing him to push the tourists into the bushes, killing them.
 The park then announces that rogue robots are afoot, and unleashes security droids in the form of several Ralph Wiggum robots.
 Lisa, Homer, and Bart then defend themselves from the swarm with weapons including a makeup shotgun, a T-shirt cannon, and Bart's iconic slingshot until Marge drives in a Canyonero and saves them.
-They then speed through the park, tearing down a statue of Matt Groening on their way out.
+They then run over the Ralph clones, speed through the park, driving through a "Simpsonizer" attraction, and towing down a golden statue of Matt Groening with Bart Simpson (a reference to the statue of Walt Disney with Mickey Mouse) on their way out.

 After driving for hours, the android Simpson family hide out in a diner, where they cautiously discuss assimilating into human life.
 Their waitress then turns out to be an android of Bob's Burgers character Linda Belcher.
 It is then revealed to the audience that there are multiple theme parks similar to Simpsons World based on different long-running animated TV shows.